daumiller/camo/README.md

 If you specified a default value (or function) for a schema variable, that value will be assigned on creation of the object.

-An alternative to `.save()` is `.findOneAndUpdate(query, update, options)`.
+An alternative to `.save()` is `.findOneAndUpdate(database, query, update, options)`.
 This static method will find and update (or insert) a document in one atomic operation (atomicity is guaranteed in MongoDB only).
 Using the `{upsert: true}` option will return a new document if one is not found with the given query.

 ### Loading
 Both the find and delete methods following closely (but not always exactly) to the MongoDB API, so it should feel fairly familiar.